 Parents/guardians are notified that the school district or charter school intends to bill Medicaid for the child’s services, and parents have the opportunity to sign a release form to have the school bill Medicaid directly for services rendered.

 If schools do not wish to receive Medicaid reimbursement, they are still required to provide those services mandated by the IDEA.
 If a child loses Medicaid, the services that they receive through their IEP should not be affected.

-Services are determined by your child’s IEP/IFSP planning team, and must be referred by a physician or practitioner of the healing arts to determine that the services are medically necessary for Medicaid reimbursement.
+Services are determined by your child’s IEP/IFSP planning team, and must be recommended by a physician or practitioner of the healing arts to determine that the services are medically necessary for Medicaid reimbursement.
 To find out what services are available for your child, contact your local school district.